Argentine Culture and Language Course

 The course price is USD 380 and includes all course materials and cultural activities.

 My professor was absolutely amazing.
-She taught us the specifics of Buenos Aires castellano, including the more colloquial words and phrases which were so helpful in everyday life.
+She taught us the specifics of Buenos Aires castellano, including the more colloquial words and phrases that were so helpful in everyday life.
 We reviewed a lot of grammar points in class but also learned a ton about the culture.
 Our professors took us on cultural excursions to places like Teatro Colón, Parque de la Memoria, and we even went on a walking tour of the city center!
 All very unique experiences.
-I am so glad I elected to enroll in this course because it not only allowed for me to spend more time in this beautiful country but I learned so much in just that first month and was able to adjust and adapt into the culture much quicker.
+I am so glad I elected to enroll in this course because it not only allowed me to spend more time in this beautiful country but I learned so much in just that first month and was able to adjust and adapt to the culture much quicker.
 I would recommend it to everyone planning to study abroad in Buenos Aires!

 Courtney Arlington - Hartwick College, Estados Unidos

 The intensive Spanish course which is offered by UTDT in the beginning of the semester really helped me to settle in and feel comfortable in this huge city.
 Although it is a language course, its focus also lies heavily on the do’s and don’ts of life in Buenos Aires, how to get around, and, of course, everything you need to know about the university.
 What I remember most about the first three weeks of my semester is the number of people that I met during this time, which for the most part stayed very close friends during the rest of my stay in Argentina.
 I would definitely do it again!